-At the Amherst Artisan Gallery you will find photographs, pottery, oil and watercolour paintings, carvings, metal art, rugs, jewelry, fabric works, quilts, dolls, stained glass and folk art just to name a few.
+At the gallery you will find photographs, pottery, oil and watercolour paintings, carvings, metal art, rugs, jewelry, fabric works, quilts, dolls, stained glass and folk art just to name a few.

-A market with foods from a variety of vendors will also be opening soon.
+The gallery also features a market with foods from a variety of vendors.

 Free admission, lots of parking and your community artisans will assist you.

-The Amherst Artisan Gallery is pleased to announce it's involvement with the first Bordertown Biker Bash, July 24 - 26, 2015.
+The Amherst Artisan Gallery is pleased to announce it's involvement with the fifth Bordertown Biker Bash, July 12-14, and 2019,.
 Visit www.bordertownbikerbash.ca for more details.

 During that weekend the gallery will also be hosting an Antiques and Craft Show.
-For more information here download the pdf file here or if you are interested in participating as a vendor download and complete the registration form.
-For more information contact Peggy MacKenzie 902-667-9795 or the Gallery 902-664-2787 (ARTS).
-Email email@example.com
+For more information or if you are interested in participating as a vendor contact the Gallery 902-664-2787 (ARTS).

 The Amherst Artisan Gallery artists and artisans are all from the surrounding area: Cumberland County, NS and Westmorland County NB.